Suspect Your Loved One Is the Victim of Nursing Home Negligence?

 Consult a California Elder Abuse Attorney at Heinrich Law, PC Today

 Our golden years are supposed to be the best years of our lives.
 However, the threat of elder abuse and nursing home negligence is casting a shadow on that perception.
 The National Center on Elder Abuse claims that the prevalence of elder abuse is around 10 percent.
 If this is true, then around one in ten elderly Americans may be experiencing abuse, neglect or financial exploitation.
-This means it is critically important for families to look out for their aging loved ones, and Heinrich Law, PC is here to help.
+This means it is critically important for families to look out for their aging and dependent loved ones, and Heinrich Law, PC is here to help.

 The Alameda County injury attorneys at our Oakland law firm have the resources to help you hold negligent caretakers responsible for the harm they inflict.
 Our record of satisfaction proves our dedication to our clients’ needs.
 So, you can turn to us if a nursing home facility or caretaker breaks your family’s trust.

 What Are Common Examples of Nursing Home Negligence and Abuse?

 Nursing homes (or assisted living facilities) may be liable for negligence or intentional acts of abuse.
 Depending on the circumstances, you may be able to hold a nursing home liable for damages.